wpchop/homework-3-case-study-wpchop/README.md

 For this assignment, you will re-create various animations demonstrating a combination of toolbox functions and the rendering techniques you've already learned.
 The motivation for this is to help you become more familiar with toolbox functions as well as give you experience in producing a desired aesthetic.

 Below are multiple examples of periodic animations with assigned point values.
 You are required to complete EITHER:
-* One scene from the first list of easier animations and one scene from the second list of more challenging ones
+* One intermediate animation and one hard animation
-* Three scenes from the first easier list.
+* Three intermediate animations
 * One Duck-Level-hard animation (at the very bottom)

 You have three options for implementing these: